-By the time they start school, most children are capable of riding a bike of their own, but not far and not on busy roads.
-There are other ways to get them pedalling though.
+By the time they start school, most children will be capable of riding a bike of their own, but not far and not on busy roads.
+There are other ways to get them pedalling, though.

-A trailer bike, which is half a bike plus a towing arm, is the cheapest solution, and many fold for storage.
+A trailer bike (or tagalong), which is half a bike plus a towing arm, is the cheapest solution, and many fold for storage.
 Most suit children from four to nine years.
 The upper limit is weight: your trailer bike passenger shouldn’t exceed half your bodyweight.

 Also, use mudguards on the towing bike and get two racks or hitches so you can swap the trailer bike between towing bikes.

-If riding at night, you must fit a rear light and reflector to the trailer bike as it will obscure those of the towing bike.
+If riding at night, you must fit a rear light and reflector to the trailer bike because it will obscure those of the towing bike.

 Because your child is under your direct control, you can ride anywhere.
-Busy roads aren’t any more dangerous, although conversation is impossible, so quieter lanes are better, while off-road singletrack, bridleways and forest tracks are all possible.
+Busy roads aren’t any more dangerous, although conversation will be impossible, so quieter lanes are better, while off-road singletrack, bridleways and forest tracks are all possible.

-On longer rides you need to check the trailer biker’s morale and energy levels regularly, and, if necessary, boost both with stops and snacks.
-Adults can feel themselves getting tired; children can tire in moments and suddenly be upset and tearful – or fast asleep!
+On longer rides, you need to check the trailer biker’s morale and energy levels regularly, and, if necessary, boost both with stops and snacks.
+Adults can feel themselves getting tired, while children can tire in moments and suddenly be upset and tearful – or fast asleep!

 Step 5: Independent cycling